tnsoftbear/flutter_currency_calculator/README.md

 **Domain layer** operates only in bounds of its own space.
 It is pure functional core with business logic, entities and data models.

+### Feature communication and dependency injection

+Each feature defines published API for inter-feature communication.
+It can be found in the facade class in `/lib/feature/<feature_name>/public/<feature_name>_facade.dart` class.
+Features should not call each other directly, but only through the public API.

+Each feature has its own dependency injection container, that is located in the `/lib/feature/<feature_name>/internal/app/init/<feature_name>_feature_dic.dart` class.
+It doesn't use any DI package, but it assembles dependencies manually and explicitly.

+In case, if feature needs some kind of its out-of-process services initialization, like DB, this task is handled by the class located in `/lib/feature/<feature_name>/internal/app/init/<feature_name>_feature_initializer.dart`.

+Dependency injection container and feature initializer are started by the feature facade.
+Feature facades are injected into the application logic with help of [Provider](https://pub.dev/packages/provider) package.

 ### Shared code

 Features can call widgets located in the `/lib/front` namespace, where we define common widgets, the application entry point and general configuration of UI appearance.
 Application bootstrapping logic is in the `/lib/front/app/boot/` folder.

+There is also `/lib/core` namespace for the shared logic, like Clock abstraction.

 ## Features